FrancoisLbrn/xhec-mlops-project-student/PR_3.md

 Files to be modified: the `src/modelling` folder

 - [x] Don't forget to update the `requirements.in` and `requirements-dev.in` files with the new dependencies (and compile them)
-- [ ] Don't forget to update the `README.md` file with the new steps to reproduce to run the code
+- [x] Don't forget to update the `README.md` file with the new steps to reproduce to run the code
-- [ ] You should among other add instructions to run the prefect UI and visualize the flow runs
+- [x] You should among other add instructions to run the prefect UI and visualize the flow runs

 ___

-*TODO: delete this markdown file before merging the pull request*